+If you’re confused about what the term “transcribe” means, we’ve got you covered.
 To transcribe is the process of creating a written copy, particularly a typewritten copy, of dictated material, notes taken during a lecture, or other spoken material.
-It gives you an accurate record of what was stated.
+Transcribing something gives you an accurate, typed out record, of what was said.

 The most common method of transcribing is turning spoken words into text, such as when an audio file is typed or written into a text document that may be edited.
+We will also go through the different types of transcriptions, and how much transcription services cost in this article.

 Transcribing was invented around 3400 BC by kings who wanted to record history and laws.
 Today, transcription services are offered for corporations, academic institutions, law firms and law enforcement agencies, and many other industries.